 Jamie Hewlett and Alan Martin created the comic strip Tank Girl in 1988 for Issue #1 of Deadline magazine and run until 1995 with occasional revivals since.
 Tank Girl embodied a freewheeling anti-authoritarian anarchism well before the whole riot grrl image came into fashion.
 The comic became a cult favourite and was adopted by feminists, became a symbol for gay rights marches (because of its overtly lesbian themes) and even appeared as a series of fashion layouts.

-Subsequent to Tank Girl, Rachel Talalay vanished from cinema screens as a directorial force.
+Subsequent to Tank Girl, Rachel Talalay vanished from cinema screens as a directorial force, it being 25 years before she returned to direct a theatrical film with A Babysitter’s Guide to Monster Hunting (2020).
 She has vied between assignments for television in both the US and the UK, including episodes of Doctor Who (2005– ).
 Her two other works of genre note are as producer of The Borrowers (1997) and as director of the BBC production of The Wind in the Willows (2006).